Stronger (Kanye West song)

 "Stronger" is a song by American rapper Kanye West from his third studio album, Graduation (2007).
-The song was produced by West, with an extended outro handled by Mike Dean.
-It was written by West.
+The song was written and produced by West, with an extended outro handled by Mike Dean.
 Daft Punk were credited as co-writers due to their work being sampled; West decided to sample "Harder, Better, Faster, Stronger" after first hearing the duo's work when touring in 2006, then made the beat and spent months re-writing his verses; Daft Punk voiced their approval of the song, finding West made the sample suitable for his personality as he ventured outside of hip-hop.
-Edwin Birdsong also received a credit from a master use of "Cola Bottle Baby".
+Edwin Birdsong also received a credit for a master use of "Cola Bottle Baby".
 After West published a snippet in May 2007, as part of the promotional mixtape Can't Tell Me Nothing (2007), "Stronger" was released to US rhythmic contemporary radio stations as the second single from the album on July 31, 2007, through Roc-A-Fella Records and Def Jam Recordings.

 A maximalist hip-hop song also based in electronica and described by West as an emancipation from his previous mistakes, the song addresses the theme of self-empowerment.
-The lyrics present someone who finds his patience strengthens him when he has lust for a girl on the chorus, paraphrasing Friedrich Nietzsche's dictum: "What does not kill him, makes him stronger."
+The lyrics present someone who finds that his patience strengthens him when he is lustful for a girl on the chorus, paraphrasing Friedrich Nietzsche's dictum: "What does not kill him, makes him stronger."
 The song received generally positive reviews from music critics, who mostly highlighted the sample of "Harder, Better, Faster, Stronger".
 Focus was placed on West's innovation through the combination of electronica and hip-hop, while critical assessments of his rapping were somewhat mixed.